Improving motor imagery decoding methods for an EEG-based mobile brain-computer interface in the context of the 2024 Cybathlon: Methods

 The first game, shown in Figure \ref{fig:fig3}a, is an adapted version of the Chrome Dino game, developed as part of a human-centered approach to BCI training.
 The design aimed to strike a balance between experimental control and user engagement, enabling the pilot to remain actively involved in the training process while allowing for systematic evaluation of decoding performance.

 The game features a QuickTime mode, in which the character pauses or slows down before an obstacle to create a temporally controlled interaction window.
 During this three-second phase, a cue marker appears, prompting the pilot to perform a specific motor imagery task.

-The classifier output is continuously monitored, and the character jumps only when the intended command is correctly detected above a predefined threshold.
+The classifier output leads to an increase in the height of a bar visible on screen if the classification matches the cue marker.
 When misclassifications occur, a visual control bar decays in height, providing immediate and intuitive feedback on classifier performance.
+If the bar reaches a certain threshold within a predefined time (e.g., 3 seconds), then the character jumps over the obstacle.
+If the bar is below the threshold, no jump occurs.
+A jump is recorded as a successful task completion in online testing of the classifier, and no jump is consequently a failed task in the online assessment of the classifier.

 This interactive paradigm reflects key human-centered design principles by integrating real-time feedback, self-pacing, and user participation in the control loop.
-It allows the pilot to experiment with different motor imagery strategies, understand the system’s responses, and develop a sense of agency and control, factors known to enhance co-adaptation and sustained engagement.
+It allows the pilot to experiment with different motor imagery strategies, understand the system’s responses, and develop a sense of agency and control, factors known to enhance sustained engagement.
 At the same time, the paradigm retains the analytical rigor of cue-based tasks, as all events are time-stamped and synchronized for detailed offline evaluation.
 The game thus serves as both a training tool and an experimental platform for refining motor imagery decoding before deployment in the Cybathlon task.

 The second game, shown in Figure \ref{fig:fig3}, was developed for the 2024 Cybathlon BCI race and consists of five distinct tasks, each repeated twice, for a total of ten tasks to be completed within an eight-minute time frame.
 The tasks include navigating a wheelchair through a room, maneuvering the wheelchair while avoiding a moving vacuum cleaner, performing a computer screen-based task, operating a key lock, and collecting ice from an ice machine.
 Examples of these tasks are illustrated in Figure \ref{fig:fig3}b.